-Bison, commonly referred to as the American Plains Buffalo, are native not only to the Great Plains and the Midwest.
-They once roamed the mountain slopes and valleys of Pennsylvania.
+Bison, commonly referred to as the American Plains Buffalo, are not only native to the Great Plains and the Midwest but also once roamed the mountain slopes and valleys of Pennsylvania.
 The state’s last native bison was shot in 1801.
-Commercial breeders and bison enthusiasts have since reintroduced bison to Pennsylvania, where nearly 50 domestic herds with a total of over 3,800 bison.
+Commercial breeders and bison enthusiasts have since reintroduced bison to Pennsylvania.
+The northeastern United States has nearly 175 domestic herds with a total of over 3,800 bison.
 According to the USDA 2012 Census of Agriculture, nearly 60,000 bison are sold annually in the United States, and the USDA Meat, Poultry, and Egg Product Inspection Directory lists about 90 bison-processing facilities nationwide.

 Bison are raised commercially for various markets:

 - Meat, heads, bones, and hides are sold to restaurants, novelty shops, and individual buyers.
 A growing number of supermarkets are also selling bison meat.

 - Both bulls and heifers are sold to other producers for breeding stock.

 - Animals are sold for organized bison hunts.

 - Bison are sold to public game reserves and zoos.

 In Pennsylvania, bison are sold mainly for meat, byproducts, and breeding stock.
 Most of the meat sold comes from bison bulls slaughtered between 18 and 36 months of age at a weight of 1,100 to 1,200 pounds.
 Many producers use direct-marketing methods to sell bison meat.
 Major markets include wholesalers, restaurants, custom meat stores, and the general public through mail-order or on-farm sales.
 The meat usually is custom cut, vacuum packed, frozen, and shipped according to the buyer’s specifications.